 A person with OCD has a continuous feeling of anxiety or fear (and often paranoia).
 Characteristic behaviors to this disorder include compulsive hand washing, fear of contamination and poisoning, and often feelings of paranoia.
 Repetitive, compulsive behaviors are designed to try and reduce the undefined feelings of fear and anxiety.
 Often, the person with the disorder becomes delusional trying to explain their feelings - e.g., people are trying to poison them, the government is after them, etc.

 It turns out that the anxiety part of the disorder is not some sort psychological problem.
-Instead, the root cause is a particular type of bacterial infection that lives in the cytoplasm of the afflicted person's primary cell.
-This organism(s) gives continuous feelings of fear and anxiety to the person.
+Instead, the root cause of the OCD fear is a particular type of fungal infection that lives in the cytoplasm of the afflicted person's primary cell.
+This organism(s) induces continuous feelings of fear and anxiety to the person.
 In essence, their surroundings (as viewed from the nucleus) are toxic, induce fear and anxiety, and feel threatening.
 This is experienced by the person as being 'surrounded by a feeling of anxiety or fear' outside their body, up to a distance of 10-20 feet.

-Although the disease is present in the client since their conception, the typical person does not exhibit symptoms until later in life, often as the result of some sort of toxic exposure.
+Although the disease is present in the client since their conception, the typical person does not exhibit symptoms until later in life, often as the result of some sort of chemical or fungal toxic exposure.

 - Wikipedia entry on OCD (Obsessive Compulsive Disorder)